MusicDataset/md_homepage/content/musics/l/LyricPieceinAMinor“Waltz”Op.12No.2(1)-Edvard Grieg.md

 ---
-title: Edvard Grieg - Lyric Piece in A Minor “Waltz” Op.
+title: Lyric Piece in A Minor “Waltz” Op.
 12 No. 2 (1)
 description: This is the description for Lyric Piece in A Minor “Waltz” Op.
 12 No. 2 by Edvard Grieg
 composers: [Edvard Grieg]
 periods: [Romantic]